 In the outsourcing companies’ stuff, there are business analysts, who can help you to combine a competent specification, based upon which, you can create a software product.
 Usually, our business analysts develop specifications together with the customer.
 We describe the system with all the functionality, plan the development process and split it into sprints.

 Be ready to answer a whole lot of questions!
 It is better to spend more time on a good description of the application requirements than to get a product that does not meet expectations.

 By the way, it is not necessary to develop an application within the company where the technical task was compiled.
 You can refer this document to another software development company.
-But of course, it is better to stay with the company that developed the specification, as its specialists are already immersed in the project.
+But of course, it is better to stay with the company that developed the specification, as its specialists already know a lot about the project.

 If you do not have an end-product and your idea about it is not really clear, we highly recommend you working on a hybrid model that involves the basic principles of Time & Material and Fixed Price.

 Let us explain our point of view in more detail.
-We do not recommend working on a classical Time & Material model, because in this case, you are expected to have a deep coordination of the project: the team will expect the management and tasks setting.
 If you work on the Fixed Price model, then you must have the complete list of requirements for the project.
 This model is suitable in case when you are sure that the specification will not change.